Ng1n3/shopping-cart-list/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Project Description
-Shopping cart is a simple web app that allows users to quickly add groceries, and other items to be shopped for.
+Shopping cart is a simple web app that allows users to;
-- Add to shopping cart
+- Add item(s) to shopping cart
-- Delete an item in the cart
+- Delete an item from the cart
 - update an item in shopping cart
 - modify number of items in shopping cart